SpellholdStudios/1pp/README.md

   - Integrated all BWP Fixpack fixes (thanks Lollorian, The Imp and others!).
   - Added BG2 Fixpack and ToBEx compatibility.
   - TODO Added partial <a href="https://www.gibberlings3.net/files/file/969-item-revisions/">Item Revisions</a>, <a href="https://www.gibberlings3.net/files/file/970-spell-revisions/">Spell Revisions</a> and <a href="https://www.gibberlings3.net/files/file/948-iwdification/">IWDification</a> compatibility in a rather soft way: As SR, IR and IWDification are still beta versions, I gave up trying to write a plain compatibility with them.
 It would be certainly obsolete in a few months, therefore a waste of time. :wink:
-  - Added 1PP crossmods compatibility (BG1 NPC Project, Bolsa, Improved HaerDalis Swords, Rolles, Ruad, Song and Silence, Stuff of the Magi, The Unusual Oddities Shop).
+  - Added and/or improved 1PP crossmods compatibility (BG1 NPC Project, Bolsa, Improved HaerDalis Swords, Rolles, Ruad, Song and Silence, Stuff of the Magi, The Unusual Oddities Shop).
   - Fixed typos and misspellings preventing a few items to be patched (or patching wrong ones...).
   - Coding simplification:
     - Replaced macros with functions whenever possible.